anujtrivedi06/Stock_Price_Prediction/README.md

 ## 🧠 Overview

-**Project Kassandra** is an end-to-end, leakage-safe machine learning system that predicts the **next trading day’s closing price** of a stock by combining:
+**Project StockSenseAI** is an end-to-end, leakage-safe machine learning system that predicts the **next trading day’s closing price** of a stock by combining:

 * Historical market data
 * Technical indicators